Chickychicken/Soccer-Transfer-Market-Application/README.md

 Although the model performed well, it can definitely be improved to perform at a higher level.
 One major obstacle that I need to pass is data scraping.
 The more data that I have, the more accurate my models are and the more options I have in terms of grouping players.
 Therefore, the first step of improvement is to develop a more efficient way to scrape data from FBREF and Transfermarkt.

 # Player Performance Projection
+To simplify the recommendation model, I have decided to summarize player’s statistics into 5 different performance values.
+They are: Shooting, Passing, Dribbling, Defending, and Physical.
+To develop a mathematical model that effectively evaluates the players’ performance, I combined personal knowledge, expert evaluation methods, and the reference of how Fifa made their ratings.

+The different statistics are first scaled from 0 to 99 then each stats is computed as the following:
+Shooting = 0.30*Shots On Target / Matches Played + 0.45*Goals / Matches Played + 0.15*Goals Per Shot + 0.05*Penalties Made / Matches Played + 0.05*'Shots From Freekicks / Matches Played

+Passing = 0.45*Assists / Matches Played + 0.05*Passes Completed / Matches Played + 0.025*'Progressive Passing Distance / Matches Played + 0.025*Total Passing Distance / Matches Played + 0.45*Shot-Creating Actions/90
+Dribbling = 0.40*SCA Take-ons / Matches Played + 0.40*Goal Take-ons / Matches Played + 0.10*Shot-Creating Actions/90 + 0.10*Goal-Creating Actions/90

+Defending = 0.20*Successful Challenge %*Challenges / Matches Played + 0.20*Tackles Won / Matches Played + 0.20*Interceptions / Matches Played + 0.15*Clearances / Matches Played + 0.20*Blocks / Matches Played - 0.05*Errors / Matches Played

+Physical = 0.20*Yellow Cards / Matches Played + 0.20*Red Cards / Matches Played + 0.20*Tackles / Matches Played + 0.20*Challenges / Matches Played + 0.10*SCA Defense / Matches Played + 0.10*Goal Defense / Matches Played

+Afterwards, I factored in the matches played to ensure players’ who played more matches would rank higher than players who played few matches but did well in all of them.
+Matches played are worth 40%.

+Shooting = 0.40*Matches Played + 0.60*Shooting
+Passing = 0.40*Matches Played + 0.60*Passing
+Dribbling = 0.40*Matches Played + 0.60*Dribbling
+Defending = 0.40*Matches Played + 0.60*Defending
+Physical = 0.40*Matches Played + 0.60*Physical

+Finally, I scaled all performance values from 0 to 99 to get the initial performance ratings.

+From then, after looking and evaluating many players’ ratings, I noticed that defenders’ ratings needed adjustments.
+I decided to scale defenders’ shooting by 0.80, dribbling by 0.90, passing by 1.05, physical by +20 if less than 75 and greater 50, and physical by +45 if less than 50.
+I also scaled midfielders’ passing by 1.03.

+From that, I added league weights to boost higher competitive leagues’ defenders since they generally have lower defense and pass ratings since they are facing stronger attackers.
+The leagues I scaled are the five big leagues.
+Premier League, La Liga, Serie A, Bundesliga, and Ligue 1.
+For defense ratings lower than 70 but greater than 50, I scaled them by +20.
+If defense ratings are less than 50, I scaled them by +48.
+For pass ratings, lower than 70 but greater than 50, I scaled them by +10.
+If pass ratings are lower than 50, I scaled them by +35.

+Interestingly, many of my players’ stats are really similar to their fifa ratings.
+Most ratings are off between 5 - 10 with some being very close 0-5 and some 10 - 15.
+For example, here is the Fifa 23 comparison to some of the most popular soccer stars right now.
+Attackers:
+Erling Haaland, Kylian Mbappe

+My projections:
+Haaland: Shooting 95.93, Passing 65.11, Dribbling 84.18, Defending 41.95, Physical 88.06
+Mbappe: Shooting 90.13, Passing 77.61, Dribbling 91.75, Defending 42.61, Physical 85.70
+Lewandowski: Shooting 88.15, Passing 67.05, Dribbling 83.74, Defending 45.48, Physical 86.29

+Midfielders:
+Jude Bellingham, Kevin De Bruyne, Jamal Musiala

+My projections:
+Bellingham: Shooting 75.36, Passing 72.96, Dribbling 83.03, Defending, 72.51, Physical 81.05
+De Bruyne: Shooting 77.40, Passing 92.16, Dribbling 89.73, Defending 45.85, Physical 81.1
+Musiala: Shooting 83.75, Passing 81.57, Dribbling 90.51, Defending 46.78, Physical 84.02

+Defenders:
+Ruben Dias, Eder Militao, Virgil Van Dijk

+My projections:
+Dias: Shooting 45.17, Passing 78.94, Dribbling 52.2, Defending 91.94, Physical 85.45
+Militao: Shooting 67.73, Passing 79.91, Dribbling 66.71, Defending	 89.91, Physical 84.07
+Van Dijk: Shooting 60.55, Passing 79.14, Dribbling 64.54, Defending 92.14, Physical 80.76

+For more player statistics, check out my streamlit app here.

+## Projection Improvements
+Scaling each league’s players individually and then adding the coefficient of the competitiveness of each league.
+Right now, I don’t have enough data points to make this technique effective.
+I could expand the dataset by improving my scraper to include players from more leagues.
+The players in the dataset determine how the scalar works.
+If the dataset were to be changed, the entire project would end up different.
+I should select at least 60 players for each league(20 attackers, 20 midfielders, 20 defenders) that effectively represent high performance, low performance and mid performance for each position in each league.
+Collaborate with soccer experts/analysts for a better coefficient determination as well as taking more performance stats into account

+# Recommendation Model
+I approached this model by finding the similarities between performance vectors.
+Since I have 5 different performance ratings, each player’s ratings will be graphed into a vector in the 5D plane.
+To determine how similar the factors are, I used k-Nearest Neighbors’ Euclidean distance and cosine similarity metrics.

+## Euclidean Distance
+Formula:

+What it does:
+Since euclidean distance finds the closeness of neighboring points, it determines how similar the players’ ratings are to one another.
+This means that the most similar player(s) will be the players at the most similar performance level.

+Usage:
+The player that has similar performance with Erling Haaland is Alvaro Morata.
+This is accurate because Morata is currently being wanted by Inter Milan, AS Roma, AC Milan and Juventus (July 2023).
+All big clubs.

+## Cosine Similarity
+Formula:

+What it does:
+Since cosine similarity measures how aligned the directions of neighboring points are, it determines how similar the players' rating’s distributions are with one another.
+This means that the most similar player(s) will be the players with the most similar playstyle.

+Usage:
+The player that has a similar playstyle with Robert Lewandowski is Dusan Vlahovic.
+This is accurate because Lewandowski’s former club, Bayern Munich, is keeping Vlahovic as a potential Lewandowski replacement(July 2023).
+Showing that like Lewandowski, Vlahovic also fits Bayern’s playing scheme.

+Fun Prediction
+Here is who I predict will become the next Ronaldo

+Kevin Paredes!
+He is USMNT’s new teenage star!.
+20 Years Old Left Mid!